Flone-dnb/nameless-engine/README.md

     - [ ] Soft body
     - [ ] Joints
 - [ ] Skeletal animations
-- [ ] LODs (Level of details)
+- [ ] Automatic LODs (Level of details)
 - [ ] AI and pathfinding
 - [ ] Particle effects

-Once these base features will be implemented I will create a separate repository for examples and add a link to it here.
+Once base renderers will be implemented I will publish a manual that contains general documentation and step by step guide for working with the engine.
+Also once all base features will be implemented I will create a separate repository for examples and add a link to it here.

 # Setup (Build)